saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 always @(*)
 ```

-is preferred over an incomplete sensitivity list.
+is preferred instead of an incomplete sensitivity list.

 ---